ionous/tell/notes/README.md

 The decoder can be configured to discard those comments, or to keep them.
 When comment are kept, they are stored in their most closely related collection as a string called a "comment block".
-The comment block lives in the zeroth element of its sequence, the blank key of its mapping, or the comment field of its document.
+The comment block lives in the zeroth term of its sequence, the blank key of its mapping, or the comment field of its document.

 For example, the following document has two comment blocks: one for the document, and one for the sequence.